ncats/translator-modules/biocwl/README.md

 if __name__ == '__main__':
     fire.Fire(FunctionallySimilarGenes)
 ```

+The constructor takes two arguments, `threshold` and `input_payload_file`, which will correspond to flags and prefixes in
+the CWL tool.
+These are the only two parameters required to run `compute_similarity`, which is Module1A's primary function.

+Both `self.results` and `self.mod` are fields of `Payload`: the value of `self.mod` is equal to the initialized module
+`FunctoinalSimilarity('human')` that was passed in to the super-constructor.
+By returning `self.mod.compute_similarity()`
+into `self.results`, the accessor methods do not have to guess where their results are going to be.

+#### DIY

 Let's say you want to do this for your own module.
 If exposing your own module to the command line, you need to guarantee that it's on the path and executable ([see here](#placing-modules-on-the-path)).